soundpaint/rp2040pio-docs/io.rst

-In another terminal window, we open a second instance of a monitor and execute our ``ext-wave`` monitor script with the monitor command ``script -d -e ext-wave``.
+In another terminal window, we open a second instance of a monitor and execute our ``ext-wave`` monitor script with the monitor command ``script --dry-run=false --example=ext-wave``.
 The script will provide the external signal on GPIO 23.
 After startup, the script stops at the first ``wait`` command in expectation for the PIO program to arrive at clock cycle 3.

 .. figure:: images/io-monitor-external.png
    :scale: 80%